Shapur I

 Shapur later took advantage of the political turmoil within the Roman Empire by undertaking a second expedition against it in 252/3–256, sacking the cities of Antioch and Dura-Europos.
 In 260, during his third campaign, he defeated and captured the Roman emperor, Valerian.
 He did not seem interested in permanently occupying the Roman provinces, choosing instead to resort to plundering and pillaging, gaining vast amounts of riches.
 The captives of Antioch, for example, were allocated to the newly reconstructed city of Gundeshapur, later famous as a center of scholarship.
 In the 260s, subordinates of Shapur suffered setbacks against Odaenathus, the king of Palmyra.
 According to Shapur's inscription at Hajiabad, he still remained active at the court in his later years, participating in archery.
 He died of illness in Bishapur, most likely in May 270.

 Shapur was the first Iranian monarch to use the title of "King of Kings of Iranians and non-Iranians"; beforehand the royal titulary had been "King of Kings of Iranians".
 He had adopted the title due to the influx of Roman citizens whom he had deported during his campaigns.
-However, it was first under his son and successor Hormizd I, that the title became regularised.
+However, it was first under his son and successor Hormizd I, that the title became regularized.
 Shapur had new Zoroastrian fire temples constructed, incorporated new elements into the faith from Greek and Indian sources, and conducted an extensive program of rebuilding and refounding of cities.
+He was also tolerant of Manichaeism, a new religious movement founded during his time by the prophet Mani.